cloudflare/cloudflare-docs/content/workers/platform/pricing.md

 ### Bundled Usage Model

-The Bundled Usage Model is billed exclusively based on the number of incoming requests to your Worker, and has a limit of 50ms of CPU time per invocation.
+The Bundled Usage Model is billed exclusively based on the number of incoming requests to your Worker, and has a limit of 50 ms of CPU time per invocation.

 {{<table-wrap>}}